statamic/v2-docs/content/collections/tags/path.md

 ---
 title: Path
-overview: >
-  Contextualizes a path with the current site root.
+overview: Prepend a URL/string with the current site root.
 parameters:
   -
     name: src